 Check the box(es) that identify the type of return you are filing.

 Line 7 - Federal Taxable Income of Fiduciary

-Enter the federal taxable income shown on page 1 of the federal fiduciary return, Form 1041.
+An Arizona resident estate or trust should enter the federal taxable income shown on page 1 of the federal fiduciary return, Form 1041.